-The VentureOne card has no annual fee, while the Venture card has a $95 annual fee.
-If you’re leaning toward the latter, you’ll need to evaluate how much you plan to spend with it and decide if your rewards earnings will offset the annual fee.
+The VentureOne has no annual fee, while the Venture card charges a $95 annual fee.
+If you’re leaning toward the latter, you’ll need to evaluate how much you plan to spend with it and decide if your rewards earnings will offset the yearly cost.

 Foreign transaction fee winner: Tie